 If your vehicle is stolen in Mexico, contact the local Mexican authorities and make a police report.
 Note the report number and agency name.
 Obtain an original, certified Mexican police report from the police agency.
 Upon your return to the U.S. contact the California Highway Patrol at a local office.
 Bring your identification, and the certified, original Mexican theft report.
 The vehicle must be currently registered in the U.S. and the registered owner must live in the U.S. Be sure to bring your identification.

 Whenever any person who has leased or rented a vehicle willfully and intentionally fails to return the vehicle to its owner within five days after the lease or rental agreement has expired, that person shall be presumed to have embezzled the vehicle.

-To assist with the investigation and successful prosecution of an embezzled vehicle, the Auto Theft Unit require the following information and documents:
+To assist with the investigation and successful prosecution of an embezzled vehicle, the Detective will require the following information and documents:

 - A legible copy of the original SIGNED rental contract that includes the renter's full name, address, telephone number, drivers license number and state, rental and scheduled return dates, total amount paid at the time of rental and form of payment.

 - A legible copy of the demand letter requiring the exact location of the vehicle be disclosed.